sakuraapi/manual/Tutorial-1.md

 # Lesson 1 - My first API

 In this lesson we will build our first API using SakuraApi.
 We're going to start small and build up.
-We will end this session with an API that has one number.
+We will end this session with a new API route that outputs a message.
-You can ask for the number, and you can increment the number.

 ## Prerequisites
 Let's assume you have a development capable computer.
 Let's assume you are breathing.